AppleHolic/source_separation/README.md

 It's not official implementation by authors of paper.

-*Deprecate audioset augmentation*

 ### Recent Updates

 #### Notice deprecation and report issue about voicebank pretrained model with audioset

+##### It's under review in detail.
+I'm checking out codes for reproducing experiments, after then, below comments can be fixed.

 After releasing public repo, I found a bug on augmentation on that trained model that did not trained with audioset.
 Then, I recently did retry to train model and get slightly different result.

-*Initial samples and model are voicebank only version.*
+- (Checking) Initial samples and model are voicebank only version.

-When audioset is roughly used for augmentation on source separation, It has *degrading quality* general and music on this case.

 #### Singing Voice Separation